 Offices Supporting Research

-- The director of development works in association with the Research Office to provide submission and tracking of corporate, foundation, private, and some government grants.
+The Development Office works in association with the Office of Research & Scholarship to provide submission and tracking of corporate, foundation, private, and some government grants.
 The director works collaboratively with the associate dean for research to provide a non-duplicative, team approach to achieving a coordinated grant seeking/grant management program at the College of Nursing.

 - Public dissemination of your research through press releases, brochures, and handouts.